Force

+In physics, a force is an action (usually a push or a pull) that can cause an object to change its velocity or its shape, or to resist other forces, or to cause changes of pressure in a fluid.
+In mechanics, force makes ideas like 'pushing' or 'pulling' mathematically precise.
+Because the magnitude and direction of a force are both important, force is a vector quantity (force vector).
+The SI unit of force is the newton (N), and force is often represented by the symbol F.

-Concepts related to force include: thrust, which increases the velocity of an object; drag, which decreases the velocity of an object; and torque, which produces changes in rotational speed of an object.
-In an extended body, each part usually applies forces on the adjacent parts; the distribution of such forces through the body is the internal mechanical stress.
-Such internal mechanical stresses cause no acceleration of that body as the forces balance one another.
-Pressure, the distribution of many small forces applied over an area of a body, is a simple type of stress that if unbalanced can cause the body to accelerate.
-Stress usually causes deformation of solid materials, or flow in fluids.
+Force plays an important role in classical mechanics.
+The concept of force is central to all three of Newton's laws of motion.
+Types of forces often encountered in classical mechanics include elastic, frictional, contact or "normal" forces, and gravitational.
+The rotational version of force is torque, which produces changes in the rotational speed of an object.
+In an extended body, each part applies forces on the adjacent parts; the distribution of such forces through the body is the internal mechanical stress.
+In the case of multiple forces, if the net force on an extended body is zero the body is in equilibrium.

+In modern physics, which includes relativity and quantum mechanics, the laws governing motion are revised to rely on fundamental interactions as the ultimate origin of force.
+However, the understanding of force provided by classical mechanics is useful for practical purposes.

 Development of the concept

 Philosophers in antiquity used the concept of force in the study of stationary and moving objects and simple machines, but thinkers such as Aristotle and Archimedes retained fundamental errors in understanding force.
-In part this was due to an incomplete understanding of the sometimes non-obvious force of friction, and a consequently inadequate view of the nature of natural motion.
+In part, this was due to an incomplete understanding of the sometimes non-obvious force of friction and a consequently inadequate view of the nature of natural motion.
 A fundamental error was the belief that a force is required to maintain motion, even at a constant velocity.
 Most of the previous misunderstandings about motion and force were eventually corrected by Galileo Galilei and Sir Isaac Newton.
-With his mathematical insight, Sir Isaac Newton formulated laws of motion that were not improved for nearly three hundred years.
-By the early 20th century, Einstein developed a theory of relativity that correctly predicted the action of forces on objects with increasing momenta near the speed of light, and also provided insight into the forces produced by gravitation and inertia.
+With his mathematical insight, Newton formulated laws of motion that were not improved for over two hundred years.

+By the early 20th century, Einstein developed a theory of relativity that correctly predicted the action of forces on objects with increasing momenta near the speed of light and also provided insight into the forces produced by gravitation and inertia.
 With modern insights into quantum mechanics and technology that can accelerate particles close to the speed of light, particle physics has devised a Standard Model to describe forces between particles smaller than atoms.
 The Standard Model predicts that exchanged particles called gauge bosons are the fundamental means by which forces are emitted and absorbed.
 Only four main interactions are known: in order of decreasing strength, they are: strong, electromagnetic, weak, and gravitational.
 High-energy particle physics observations made during the 1970s and 1980s confirmed that the weak and electromagnetic forces are expressions of a more fundamental electroweak interaction.